 The school was designed by Antoine Predock, who made a series of visits to meet with former ICS students, board members, community members and tribal representatives.
 During these meetings, an understanding of the physical and spiritual place the school would occupy unfolded.
 A matrix of ideas, feedback and cultural influences were documented to inform and guide the architectural design process.
 Chris Cornelius, an enrolled member of the Oneida Nation of Wisconsin, served as the cultural designer and co-architect on the project.

 In constructing Indian Community School, the building was carefully nestled among a grove of ancient oak and shagbark hawthorn trees and surrounding prairie grass berms.
-Architectural elements of the structure reflect the natural world including a copper roof, large glass-enclosed gathering spaces and age-old timbers from the legendary Menominee forest.
+Architectural elements of the structure reflect the natural world including a copper roof, large glass-enclosed gathering spaces, and centuries-old grandfather trees from the Menominee Nation.
 Natural wood, copper, stone and glass were used throughout the building to open and connect learning spaces to the natural environment.